luanarruda/C_Studies/For/README.md

 [📚 PositiveNegativeNum.c](https://github.com/luanarruda/C_Studies/blob/main/For/PositiveNegativeNum.c)<h5>Receive 10 numbers and inform if each one of them is negative, positive or null.</h5>

 [📚 research.c](https://github.com/luanarruda/C_Studies/blob/main/For/research.c)<h5>A survey that shows
-- average salary of the population;
+- average salary of the population
-- average number of children;
+- average number of children
-- higher salary;
+- higher salary
 - percentage of people earning up to R$ 1,000.00.

 [📚 square.c](https://github.com/luanarruda/C_Studies/blob/main/For/square.c)<h5>A program that prints an arrow according to the desired height.</h5>